Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Other paddle blades have a more traditional teardrop shape that is shorter and wider with a more rounded bottom edge.
 These paddles typically perform more like a larger-bladed paddle since more of the blade is in the water more quickly, meaning they may be a little more difficult to paddle, but will be more powerful.

 The power face of the paddle blade (meaning the side of the blade that pushes against the water as you’re paddling) can also have different shapes or profiles.
-Some blade faces are completely flat, while some a slight arc or scoop, while other have a dihedral ridge in the middle that makes the blade into a subtle v-shape.
+Some blade faces are completely flat like the Kialoa Pipes II, while some have a slight arc or scoop, while others like the Werner Zen 95 have a dihedral ridge in the middle that makes the blade into a subtle v-shape.

 showing a close up shot of the werner zen 95 and the Kialoa Pipes II adjustable SUP Paddles

 Showing the “power faces” of the Kialoa Pipes II (left) and the Werner Zen 95 (right).
 The Pipes II has a mostly flat face, while the Zen has a more pronounced dihedral ridge through the middle of the face.
-Photo: Nick Bruckbauer
+Photo: Nick Bruckbauer//The Inertia

 An arc or scoop in the blade can help increase power and leverage through the water without requiring as much effort.